- TURBO & BLOWER

 About once a week we are asked some form of, “What should I modify first on my (2011-2014) 6.7L?”.
-Budget aside, we always recommend the following four purchases, in this order.
+Budget aside, we always recommend the following five purchases, in this order.
 Keep in mind if doesn’t matter if the truck is stock, tuned, or deleted, these are all great purchases.

 The 2011-2016 Powerstrokes were equipped with a 3” plastic pipe running from the engine to the intercooler.
 In higher boost applications (both stock & tuned) the pipes often blow apart at the seams leaving a massive boost leak thus disabling the truck.The SPE Cold Side Pipe fixes the problematic OEM plastic intercooler boot on the 2011-2016 Powerstroke.
 It increases reliability, durability and performance.
 The SPE upgraded cold side pipe features a CNC machined throttle body adapter with 3 reference ports coupling with a 3” 5-ply silicone hose coupler.
 The throttle body adapter retains the factory air intake valve thus allowing you to retain your trucks factory emissions components and making for an effortless install.
 Since throttle adapter doesn’t affect the butterfly valve, no tuning is required.